Careers and Education | Health and Society | The University of Vermont(title)

 Accelerated Master of Public Health (aMPH), University of Vermont

 UVM undergraduate students enrolled in the Accelerated MPH can complete both their undergraduate degree and MPH in five years.
-See here for more information:

 Career Opportunities

-There are many different kinds of jobs which align with the kind of preparation that students will attain through the combination of their undergraduate HSOC and their graduate training.
+There are many different kinds of jobs which align with the kind of preparation that students will attain through the combination of their undergraduate health and society and their graduate training.
 For example, M.P.H. and relevant M.A. graduates are qualified for the following kinds of positions: epidemiologist; biostatistician; researcher; research consultant; senior data analyst; health information manager; legislative policy advisor; congressional staffer; health management policy advisor in government, non-profit or corporate organization; public health planner for state and local government; director of health NGO; academic policy advisor for health education programs; public health consultant for government or healthcare providers; program evaluator; public health educator; health communications specialist; health journalist; medical interpreter/translator; health promotion program coordinator; employee wellness coordinator in human resources department; health services administrator; program manager; health center administrator in a hospital or other facility; director of family health services facility; social worker; public health information officer; infection preventionist; health regulatory inspector; environmental health and safety manager; or emergency preparedness and bioterrorism coordinator, among many others.
 Many MPH graduates work with national and international organizations like the Centers for Disease Control (CDC), the National Institutes of Health (NIH), and the World Health Organization (WHO).
-With a J.D. and related specialization, one can become a health care legal consultant, public health attorney, or human rights lawyer.
-An M.B.A. degree is often a recommended path for public health positions that requirement higher-level management acumen, whether in industry, social entrepreneurship, or government.
+With a J.D. and related specialization, one can become a healthcare legal consultant, public health attorney, or human rights lawyer.
+An M.B.A. degree is often a recommended path for public health positions that require higher-level management acumen, whether in industry, social entrepreneurship, or government.
 With relevant technical, legal, or management training, graduates may also work in civil or biomedical engineering or in pharmaceutical or biotechnology fields.
 To become a university professor or a principal investigator designing large research projects or to lead a large national or international organization conducting nonclinical health, healing, or healthcare research, a Ph.D. is generally required.
 For positions requiring both high-level clinical expertise and research or management specialization, an M.D. is required together with the relevant research or management qualifications and/or experience.
 Most international members of Doctors without Borders are M.D.’s.